About PJP J-School

 PJP J-School’s educational programs and material are designed to meet the needs of incarcerated writers from varied educational backgrounds.
 We aim to identify talent and potential at every level, and we try to outreach to underrepresented communities within the incarcerated population, including people on death row, women and others who may not have educational opportunities inside.

 In summer 2021, we launched PJP J-School, our first correspondence-based journalism course tailored for prison writers with a cohort of 15 students around the country.
-Our faculty of veteran journalists and journalism educators works closely with our students to train them in the basics of journalistic writing, reporting and AP style.
+Our faculty of veteran journalists and journalism educators worked closely with our students to train them in the basics of journalistic writing, reporting and AP style.

 Beyond programs in which we work directly with our writers, we work with prison education programs to expand journalism courses inside.
-We also work with high school teachers and university professors to incorporate our stories into their curricula.

 With funding, we hope to be able to offer our courses more broadly.